10 Steps to Hashtag Tracking

 1. Choose the right hashtagSome hashtags are easier to track than others.
 If you’re using a super popular hashtag such as #TBT or #music, it can be difficult to cut through the noise and to identify the mentions that are the most relevant to you and your business.
 That’s why it’s often a good idea to choose less trafficked hashtags.
 With those you can take over and dominate.
 Another option is to create a brand new hashtag of your own.
 This decision needs to be made as early as possible.
 In this case you’re setting yourself up for success right from the outset.

 2. Promote your hashtagTracking a hashtag is all well and good.
 But if you’re the one who created it and you don’t tell anyone about it, no one will use it.
 Some companies have enough clout to create a new hashtag for every product and campaign.
 However, that’s not always feasible for smaller businesses.
 That’s why it’s often a good idea to use the same hashtag.
-At least until people pick up on it and start using it themselves.
+At least until people pick up on it and start using it when they post UGC.
 It’s a great way to keep an eye on all of the conversations that are taking place around your brand and its products or services.

 3. Find new hashtagsMonitoring Tools like Sprout Social’s Trends Report and hashtag discovery app Display Purposes will allow you to find new hashtags that you previously weren’t aware of.
 Hashtags go in and out of fashion.
 So it’s not enough to simply choose the hashtags you want to use and to stick with them.
 The Trends Report is particularly useful because it can identify the hashtags that people are using when they’re talking about your brand.
 That makes it the perfect way for you to join the discussion.